sjova/cypress-typescript-new-dib-playground/README.md

 ## Cypress Config Notes

-- `"defaultCommandTimeout": 8000` - revisit this later when we speed up the Angular front-end application (current Angular loading time is around 4-6 seconds, and we added 2 seconds on top of that)
+- `"defaultCommandTimeout": 14000` - revisit this later when we speed up the Angular front-end application (current Angular loading time is around 4-6-12 seconds, and we added 2 seconds on top of that)
-- `"requestTimeout": 10000` - revisit this later when we speed up the front-end Angular application
+- `"requestTimeout": 12000` - revisit this later when we speed up the front-end Angular application
-- `"chromeWebSecurity": false` - revisit this later, reference: [Iframe Support (Work in progress)](https://github.com/cypress-io/cypress/issues/136)

 ## ToDo Decision

+- revisit recommending VSCode extensions (`.vscode/extensions.json`)
 - `dib-foo ui-button button` vs. `dib-foo ui-button`
 - `dib-foo ui-input input` vs. `dib-foo ui-input`